hszilvi/botcamp-cli-project/README.md

 ## Run the demo

-Run `npm install` then `npm start` to try the CLI.
+Run `npm install` then `npm run demo` to try the demo CLI.

 ## How it works

-`app.js` loads up an API library which is used to read and write the JSON file `lib/db.json`.
+`app.js` loads up an API library which is used to read and write a JSON file.

-In this example, the API has only 1 resource: "books".
+In the demo, the API has only 1 resource: "books".

 The CLI is displayed to the user using lots of `console.log`s.